Kong/terraform-provider-konnect/docs/resources/gateway_plugin_proxy_cache.md

 - `response_code` (List of Number) Upstream response status code considered cacheable.
 - `response_headers` (Attributes) Caching related diagnostic headers that should be included in cached responses (see [below for nested schema](#nestedatt--config--response_headers))
 - `storage_ttl` (Number) Number of seconds to keep resources in the storage backend.
 This value is independent of `cache_ttl` or resource TTLs defined by Cache-Control behaviors.
-- `strategy` (String) The backing data store in which to hold cache entities. must be one of ["memory"]
+- `strategy` (String) The backing data store in which to hold cache entities. must be "memory"
 - `vary_headers` (List of String) Relevant headers considered for the cache key.
 If undefined, none of the headers are taken into consideration.
 - `vary_query_params` (List of String) Relevant query parameters considered for the cache key.
 If undefined, all params are taken into consideration.